electron/electronjs.org-old/data/blog/webview2.md

 WebView2 does not provide operating system APIs outside the web standard via JavaScript.

 Node.js is integrated into Electron.
-Electron applications may use any Node.js API, module, or node-native-addon from the render and browser processes.
+Electron applications may use any Node.js API, module, or node-native-addon from the renderer and main processes.
 A WebView2 application does not assume which language or framework the rest of your application is written in.
 There are C++ and C# templates available, but in each case your JavaScript code must proxy any operating system access through the application-host process.